COVID-19 pandemic in Iraq: February 2020

 A suspected case in the province of Dhi Qar was reported in Iraq on 22 February, which was later confirmed to be positive according to a local medical centre, but this was denied by the Iraqi Ministry of Health.

-On the next day, the 24 February, they reported the first official case in Najaf.
+On 24 February they reported the first official case in Najaf.
 The detected case was an Iranian religious studies student in the city of Najaf, some 160 km south of the Iraqi capital Baghdad, and this case was confirmed after laboratory tests carried out during the day.

 March 2020

 The first case of COVID-19 in Iraqi Kurdistan was confirmed on 1 March.

 On 3 March, a 70-year-old Iraqi Islamic preacher, Rashid Abdulrahman, became the first fatality in Iraq due to the outbreak.
-It was reported that the preacher from Sulaymaniyah District, had chronic heart failure and underlying asthma conditions on top of COVID-19.
+It was reported that the preacher, from Sulaymaniyah District, had chronic heart failure and underlying asthma conditions on top of COVID-19.
 The next day, his son announced that the preacher had not visited Iran recently.

-On 4 March, the country's Ministry of Health spokesman Saif Al-Badr also confirmed a second death in Baghdad and 32 cases of the virus.
+On 4 March, the country's Ministry of Health spokesman Saif Al-Badr confirmed a second death in Baghdad and 32 cases of the virus.
 The first recovery was reported on 6 March.
 On 9 March, the seventh death was announced, which was the first fatality in Basra.
 The number of cases had also risen to 67.
 The next day, two new deaths were reported in Babil and Maysan.
 Iraqi authorities also announced the closure of Najaf Governorate for a week to non-residents.

 By 10 March, the figure rose to 71 confirmed cases, as four more people were infected.
-A total of 15 recoveries were also reported that day by Iraq's Ministry of Health.
+A total of 15 recoveries were also reported that day by the Ministry of Health.
 11 of the patients in Baghdad and four in Kirkuk Governorate had fully recovered from the infection.

 The eighth patient died from the disease on 11 March, which was the first death reported in Karbala.
 By 12 March, the Health Ministry had recorded 79 cases.

 On 14 March, two more patients died, increasing the death rate to 10, including the first death of a couple (that had traveled to Iran) in Wasit Governorate.
 Later, the Health Ministry reported that there was a total of 110 cases, with 26 recoveries.

 On 16 March 6 recoveries were reported.
 There were 9 recoveries on 17 March.

 On 18 March, the death toll rose to 12 and 10 new cases were registered from 105 suspected cases.
 One new death was reported in Basra Governorate.
 5 of the new cases came from Baghdad.

 The next day, the number of cases increased to 192 with 28 new cases, which marked the largest increase in a single day.
 One new death and 8 recoveries were also announced.
 On 20 March 208 positive cases were confirmed and four new deaths were announced, resulting in a total of 17 deaths.
 6 new cases were reported on 21 March, which meant that there was a total of 214 positive cases.
 2 patients also recovered that day.